 Background & Experience

-Danielle Malone is an experienced project manager, whose diverse career in social service and in health spans over 15 years, including working in home health services, a hospital, and a community health center.
-In her current role, she oversees the quality improvement programs as well as plans and facilitates continuous improvement projects, which include CHP Health Improvement Committee (CHIC), Preventing Heart Attacks and Strokes Everyday (PHASE), Practice Facilitation, and CHP’s annual Learning Collaborative.
-She also assists with the successful implementation of the Care Systems Redesign Initiative - a major project of CHP whose aim is to support community health centers (CHCs) achieve high performing primary care practice transformation.
-As a program coordinator, Ms. Malone facilitates continuous improvement.
-She has 5 years of training, and 3 years of practice facilitation experience that she is utilizing to support CHP’s members deliver high quality health care.
-She strongly believes in a holistic, patient-centric approach to care, and in this context looks forward to helping operate key components of Whole Person Care such as social determinants of health and the medical neighborhood.
+Danielle Malone is an experienced Project Manager, whose diverse career in social service and in health spans over 16 years, including working in a hospital, home health services, and a community health center.
+In her current role, she oversees the quality improvement programs as well as plans and facilitates continuous improvement projects, which include CHP Health Improvement Committee (CHIC), Preventing Heart Attacks and Strokes Everyday (PHASE), practice facilitation, and CHP’s Learning Collaborative.
+She has 6 years of training, and 5 years of practice facilitation experience that she is utilizing to support CHP’s members to deliver high quality health care.
+She strongly believes in a holistic, patient-centric approach to care, and is motivated to support community health centers (CHCs) achieve high performing primary care practice transformation by addressing social determinants of health and strengthening the medical neighborhood.

 Masters in Social Work with concentration in Policy, Planning, Administration, and Community Development from Arizona State University